cosmos/governance/submitting.md

 # Submitting a Community-spend Proposal
+## WARNING: under active development.
+Do not use this information to submit a proposal.

 ## Submission formatting
 In practice, the Cosmos Hub community tends to submit a new proposal in these ways: